sarimabbas/thinkspace/README.md

 The idea is to encapsulate most of the logic on the server side so that minimal work is needed on the client side.

-### Heart and Unheart
+### Heart users

 Hearts a user on behalf of the authenticated user

 * Authentication: required
 * Arguments:
-    1. `heartee` : required.
+    1. `heartee` : String.
+Required.
 The username for the user to heart
+    2. `heart` : Boolean.
+Required.
+Whether to heart (true) or unheart (false)
-* Response: a list of both users with updated heart information
+* Response: a dict of both users with updated heart information
 * Errors are thrown when hearting or unhearting the same user multiple times

 Example: